AngelBachler/Legislative-Voting-Behavior-Prediction-/README.md

 ## Data Sources

-The data is obtained from open data published by the :contentReference[oaicite:0]{index=0}, including:
+The data is obtained from open data published, including:

 - Open voting records and legislative metadata
 - Parliamentary transparency and open data portals